 For those rare posts that are updated and have good relevant content, you can still capture new site interactions by repurposing them.
 To do this, you could create infographics, videos, or audio content.
 You could also integrate new ideas or completely recreate the blog post.

-7. Do One or A Combination of Step 6
+7. Do One or a Combination of Step 6

-8. Promote The New Post
+8. Promote the New Post

 Following the post being changed and posted on your website, it is important to capitalize on this opportunity to drive interested customers to the new content.
 This is easily done by creating a promotional graphic that you can then post on social media.
 This graphic can also be used to display the blog’s topic on your blog page.
 You can also create the best of blog posts similar to the greatest hits.

-9. Monitor Its Progress
+9. Monitor the Blog’s Progress

-It is important to monitor the progress of all blog posts, but especially repurposed or updated content as they have the potential to make a great impact.
+It is important to monitor the progress of all blog posts, but especially repurposed or updated content, as they have the potential to make a great impact.
 You should monitor the post and determine if the content is:

 - Promoting your brand